rust42/SA-Mini-Project/readme.md

 Login using `{{BASE_URL}}/api/auth/login`

-Fist add category, for detail see category folder.
+First add category, for detail see category folder.

 Then Add product, for product see product folder.